Developers: How to Bill Clients for Ongoing WordPress Plugin Renewals

 A lot of WordPress developers design a website and then hand it over.
 They may or may not provide hosting, but overall the responsibility passes to the client.
 In most cases, I think this is a mistake.
 Most clients aren’t on a position to properly maintain their website themselves.
 They’d be better off if the website remained in your capable hands.

 And just as importantly, this brings you a vital source of ongoing revenue.
-By selling maintenance and support plans to clients, over time you can earn just as much as you received from the initial website development.
+By selling maintenance and support plans to clients, over time you can earn just as much as from the initial website development.
 Possibly for a lot less work, making it much more profitable for you.

 If you’re providing ongoing services to a client, it’s no trouble to include a small extra amount on your regular invoices for plugin renewals.
 You could even add a markup to cover your time in administering the renewal for the client (even if it’s automated), further increasing your revenue.